Jessica Walsh: Sagmeister & Walsh

 In February 2010, Jessica Walsh sent Stefan Sagmeister a “super-long, emotional email, unsure of where to go in life.”
 Walsh had never met Sagmeister before and the email only had the intention of trying to get some guidance.
-She admired his studio due to the emotional quality of the work and wanted his advice for starting a studio.
 They soon met up and Sagmeister looked through Walsh's portfolio and offered her a job.
-Two years later in 2012, she became partners with Stefan Sagmeister and thus Sagmeister & Walsh was born.
-This partnership was ideal because Walsh took over the client aspect of the business and this allowed Sagmeister to travel more and focus on his films.
+Two years later in 2012, she became partners with Stefan Sagmeister to form Sagmeister & Walsh.
+Walsh primarily worked with clients while Sagmeister traveled more and focused on his films.
 In homage to a nude self-portrait Sagmeister had sent out to announce the formation of his own firm 19 years prior, the new partners released a photo of themselves naked in their office to announce the renaming of the firm to Sagmeister & Walsh.

 Blending handcraft, photography and painting with digital design, Walsh works primarily on branding, typography, website design and art installations.
-Her signature style has been described as "bold, emotional and provocative" with the occasional surrealistic flourish, and her art has been said to look "hand-made and at times quite daring."
+Her style has been described as "bold, emotional and provocative" with the occasional surrealistic flourish, and her art has been said to look "hand-made and at times quite daring."
 Walsh and Sagmeister collaborated on Six Things: Sagmeister & Walsh, an exhibition that opened at the Jewish Museum in March 2013, and ran for five months.
 For the exhibit, an exploration of happiness, they created a sound-activated sculpture and five short films.

-Companies Sagmeister & Walsh Worked With
+Clients

 Walsh has worked on projects for clients including Levi's, Aizone, Adobe and Colab Eyewear, and rebranding efforts for The Jewish Museum of New York and the Aldrich Contemporary Art Museum in Connecticut.
 Some other popular clients Walsh has worked with includes.
 BMW, Snapchat, Barneys New York and Parle Argo, “the Coca-Cola of India.”

 &Walsh

-In July 2019, Walsh announced she was going to leave Sagmeister & Walsh and forming her own studio, &Walsh.
-Walsh has said that the studio is a fulfillment of her dreams as a teen to run her own business and the studio will become one of 36 female-led creative studios in the United States.
-The goal of &Walsh is to move beyond design and art direction and into deeper strategy and brand development work. &Walsh works with brands in early stages, advising on products, identifying audiences and helping to shape the brand from the ground up.
+In July 2019, Walsh announced she was going to leave Sagmeister & Walsh to form her own studio, &Walsh.
+Walsh has said that the studio is a fulfillment of her dreams as a teen to run her own business and the studio will become one of 36 female-led creative studios in the United States. &Walsh works with brands in early stages.